Arturo Díaz (footballer): Legacy

-Considered a historical player of Coquimbo Unido, the branch office in Valparaíso is called "Arturo Canilla Díaz".
+He was considered a historical player of Coquimbo Unido, the branch office in Valparaíso is called "Arturo Canilla Díaz".

 Since 2018, an initiative motivated by both Humberto Cuéllar, a well-known fan of Coquimbo Unido and TV panelist, and Mario "Loco" Rodríguez, a former goalkeeper and coach of Coquimbo Unido Academy, looks for honoring Díaz by naming a street or making a monument in Coquimbo.